PradheepShrinivasan/RFID-based-access-control-system/README.md

 ### PC
   User can upload the data to the PC , the details of which users were denied and users who were allowed, the time of entry to the PC using the serial port.
 Max232 IC was used for level conversion for TTL to RS232.

-The entire board was developed and fabricated using FREEPCB and photos are available in [here](https://picasaweb.google.com/116927737060766804834/RFIDBasedAccessControlSystem?authuser=0&feat=directlink)

 ## Software